 Pinterest is a Visual Search Engine

-If you haven’t discovered this yet, Pinterest is a huge visual search engine, or as I like to call it, it’s a Dream Builder.
+If you haven’t discovered this yet, Pinterest is a huge visual search and discovery engine, or as I like to call it, it’s a Dream Builder.
 I use Pinterest to build my dream baby boy nursery, or my ultra fun kid friendly backyard, or the six pack I hope to one day have, or the recipes I want to make for the holidays.

 What Size Should My Pins be?

 The current rule from Pinterest is that 600x900 pixels is the preferred pin size – this can also be referred to as a 2:3 scale image.

 The maximum pin size you can do is 600x1200 pixels.
 However, if someone is searching for chicken recipes and there is a pin that is 600x900 and one that is 600x1200, the larger pin is taking 30% more space on your screen.
 For the longer pin to show up first in the results it has to have 30% more engagement than the smaller pin.